deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 > This is part one of the **Advanced Use Cases** series:
 >
-> 1️⃣ Extract Metadata Filters from a Query
+> 1️⃣ Extract Metadata from Queries to Improve Retrieval
 >
 > 2️⃣ Automatic Metadata Enrichment 🔜
 >